dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 When you enable kdump on a system, its important to understand the conditions under which a crash dump will be triggered.
 By default, `kdump` doesnt automatically trigger on every possible failure or crash scenario. it relies on specific kernel parameters to determine when to activate and capture a dump.

-**NOTE** Typically on `CoreOS` and similar systems, `kdump` is configured to automatically capture a crash dump when a kernel panic occurs without requiring manual configuration of specific events but its important to understand them.
+**NOTE** Typically on `CoreOS` and similar immutable systems, `kdump` is configured to automatically capture a crash dump when a kernel panic occurs without requiring manual configuration of specific events but its important to understand them.

 Applying kernel parameters to control kdump behavior can be done in two primary ways: